MicrosoftDocs/ATADocs/ATPDocs/deploy/deploy-defender-identity.md

 - [**Enable and configure unified role-based access control (RBAC)**](../role-groups.md) for Defender for Identity.

 - [**Configure a Directory Service account (DSA) for use with Defender for Identity**](directory-service-accounts.md).
 While a DSA is optional in some scenarios, we recommend that you configure a DSA for Defender for Identity for full security coverage.
+For example, when you have a DSA configured, the DSA is used to connect to the domain controller at startup.
+A DSA can also be used to query the domain controller for data on entities seen in network traffic, monitored events, and monitored ETW activities

 - [**Configure remote calls to SAM**](remote-calls-sam.md) as needed.
 While this step is optional, we recommend that you configure remote calls to SAM-R for lateral movement path detection with Defender for Identity.